brenda319/OrangeBeltExam/NOTES.md

 TODO: Create test to receive the position '1,1', find a bomb and display the message 'BOOM! - Game Over.'

 ## Pomodoro 2
-🚧: Create test receiving the position '1,1', find a bomb and display the message 'BOOM! - Game Over.'
+✅: Create test receiving the position '1,1', find a bomb and display the message 'BOOM! - Game Over.'
-TODO: Create a test receiving the position '2,0' should return the number of bombs found around the selected cell
+✅: Create a test receiving the position '2,0' should return the number of bombs found around the selected cell
+TODO: Refactor code to remove hardcoded return and add functionallity